 Using bone conduction headphones the first time can be a little strange: some people describe the sensation as a pleasant tickle.
 Trekz Airs come with EQ presets that will boost the bass or reduce vibrations, to help balance that feeling while you get used to it.

-- Much lighter than the previous model
+- Much lighter than the other models

 - Has material that will repel sweat and moisture